 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Banco Itaú Chile reported total carbon emissions of approximately 747,364 kg CO2e, comprising 745,000 kg CO2e from Scope 1 and 2,364 kg CO2e from Scope 2 emissions.
-In 2023, the bank's emissions in Chile were significantly higher, with Scope 1 emissions at about 197,000 kg CO2e from fugitive emissions, 59,000 kg CO2e from stationary combustion, and 5,000 kg CO2e from mobile combustion.
-Scope 2 emissions were reported at approximately 7,811,000 kg CO2e (market-based) and 9,966,000 kg CO2e (location-based).
-The bank also disclosed Scope 3 emissions, which included 942,000 kg CO2e from business travel and 3,055,000 kg CO2e from employee commuting.
-Banco Itaú Chile has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
+The previous year, 2023, the bank's total emissions were approximately 695,692 kg CO2e, with Scope 1 emissions at 693,000 kg CO2e and Scope 2 at 2,692 kg CO2e.
+For the Chilean operations in 2023, the total emissions reached approximately 13,247,000 kg CO2e, with Scope 1 emissions at 261,000 kg CO2e, Scope 2 emissions at 7,811,000 kg CO2e, and Scope 3 emissions at approximately 5,175,000 kg CO2e.
+Banco Itaú Chile has not disclosed specific reduction targets or initiatives as part of its climate commitments.
 The emissions data is cascaded from the parent company, Banco Itaú Chile, indicating a corporate family relationship.
-The bank's commitment to addressing climate change is evident through its emissions reporting, although specific reduction strategies have not been outlined.
+The bank's commitment to addressing climate change is evident, although specific reduction strategies or targets have not been outlined in the available data.

 Access structured emissions data, company-specific emission factors, and source documents